About My Therapy Practice

 The Therapeutic Process

-This also includes what happens in the therapeutic relationship itself, which can offer meaningful insight into longstanding ways of relating and experiencing yourself with others.
+This includes your thoughts, emotions, bodily experiences, memories, and relational patterns.
+It also includes what happens between us in the therapeutic relationship, which can offer meaningful insight into longstanding ways of relating and experiencing yourself with others.

-Over time, this process can help you develop a deeper understanding of yourself, soften patterns that feel rigid or painful, and open the possibility for new ways of being.
+This process can gradually support a deeper understanding of yourself, soften patterns that feel rigid or painful, and open space for new ways of being.

 Areas of Focus